fahhadalsubaie/Odoo-1-Click-Install-Script/README.md

 sudo nano odoo-install.sh
 ```

-Paste this file content inside it and then make the file executable by excuting the following command:
+Paste the `odoo-install.sh` file content inside it and then make the file executable by excuting the following command:

 ```
-# sudo chmod +x odoo-install.sh
+sudo chmod +x odoo-install.sh
 ```

 Execute the script to install Odoo: